suzanne-lee/shecodes-plus/README.md

 # Tech Used

-This project was built with HTML/CSS, Bootstrap, and Vanilla JavaScript and uses the OpenWeather API to get current weather and forecast information.
+This project was built with HTML/CSS, Bootstrap, and Vanilla JavaScript.
+This project uses [OpenWeather](https://openweathermap.org/) APIs to get current weather and forecast information.

 # Project Requirements
 * Display current date and time